Kenny Vaccaro

-Kenneth Dwayne Vaccaro (born February 15, 1991) is a former American football safety who played in the National Football League and founder and CEO of the Gamers First organization.
+Kenneth Dwayne Vaccaro (born February 15, 1991) is an American former professional football player who was a safety for eight seasons in the National Football League (NFL) and founder and CEO of the Gamers First organization.
 They have teams in Halo and other major Esport titles.
-He was drafted by the New Orleans Saints in the first round of the 2013 NFL Draft and also played for the Tennessee Titans.
-He played college football at Texas.
-On December 1, 2021 he retired to pursue a career in Esports.
+He was selected by the New Orleans Saints in the first round of the 2013 NFL draft and also played for the Tennessee Titans.
+He played college football for the Texas Longhorns.
+On December 1, 2021, he retired to pursue a career in Esports.

-Early years
+Early life

 The eldest of four children, Vaccaro was born and raised in Brownwood, Texas by a widowed mother.
 He attended Brownwood High School before transferring to Early High School in nearby Early, Texas for his senior year and played football at both schools, earning all-district and all-state honors.
 While in high school he was moved around the field and played in six different positions.
 He also competed in athletics in both running and field events and had career-bests of 13.26 meters in triple jump and 6.48 meters in long jump.